actions/importer-labs/bamboo/2-audit.md

 ## Prerequisites

-1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your GitHub Codespaces environment and bootstrap an Bamboo project.
+1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your GitHub Codespaces environment and bootstrap a Bamboo project.
 2. Completed the [configure lab](./1-configure.md#configuring-credentials).

 ## Perform an audit